 The Evolution of Mammary Glands

 By definition, Mammals are animals which have hair and produce milk from mammary glands.
 I don't know my dad's excuse.

-Pseudo-mammals go back at least 180 million years.
-By the end of the Triassic period, mammals were small, hairy creatures which fed on insects at night and likely still laid eggs.
+Pseudo-mammals evolved from Reptiles 178 million years ago.
+By the end of the Triassic period, Mammals were small, hairy creatures which fed on insects at night and still laid eggs.
 In time, they diversified to a degree, but competition and predation was fierce: dinosaurs already dominated many ecological niches.

-Three lineages of mammals—Monotremes (egg-layers), Marsupials (pouch-bearers), and Eutherians (placenta-bearers)—were already established when most dinosaurs went extinct due to major environmental shifts, probably involving a very big meteor.
+Three lineages of Mammals—Monotremes (egg-layers), Marsupials (pouch-bearers), and Eutherians (placenta-bearers)—were established when most dinosaurs went extinct due to sudden environmental shifts, probably involving a very big meteor.

-Over the next 65 million years, Mammals diversified to become some of the most intelligent animals on the planet.
+Over the next 65 million years, Mammals diversified into a range of forms and lifestyles.
 Rodents took to living underground.
 Primates took to the trees.
 And Cetaceans said "sod it" and went back to the oceans to become dolphins and whales.
-Mammals have done pretty well since the dinosaurs, and all it took was a well-placed meteor.

-This brings us to the present day.
 Congratulations for getting this far.
 You, sir, are fit to survive.
-Every single ancestor of yours has matured and reproduced without fail for 3.5 billion years.
+Every single ancestor of yours has matured and reproduced without fail for 3.5 billion years straight.

 Are Humans Still Evolving?

-The zoologist David Attenborough suggests that, for the first brief time since life began, humans may have stopped evolving.
+The zoologist David Attenborough suggests that, for the first time, humans may have stopped evolving.

 Wait a second—what?